ChaosLife is the site for the humorous, personal and

 Don’t you think you’re taking mental illnesses lightly?

 While we won’t say there will never be a serious one thrown in in the future, we can say that so far, the tone and appearance of any of our comics that tackle mental illness and those suffering from it (K.’s paranoid schizophrenia included), is one of understanding and acceptance.
 We don’t claim to be doctors or a psychologists, but we do know that humor is something people relate to, that gets them thinking, talking and understanding one another.
 There’s a huge stigma revolving around people with mental illnesses that we wish didn’t exist.
 Hopefully by expressing that we have a sense of humor about it, even though we have to live with the detrimental side effects, others will be inclined to break the barriers of stigmas and social isolation.
 All of the comics we present about K’s mental illness are taken from life, and sharing her life (and our life together), both the good and the bad of it, is something that K. is comfortable with.
 If you’re uncomfortable with a person who has a mental illness sharing part of themselves, even in humorous situations, then it’s perhaps something you need to address about your own stigmas.

 When will this comic be available as a printed version?

-Hopefully, soon!
+Hopefully one day!
 It takes a lot of work (and money) to self-publish!
 We’re already planning on it and I can safely say the printed version will have extra content and some of the comics will be expanded, so maybe it will be worth the wait!